 Symvan Capital was founded in 2013 by Kealan Doyle (CEO) and Nicholas Nicolaides (Investment Director).
 They met in the early 2000s and have experience in investment banking and venture capital.

 The EIS fund is managed by a core investment team of four and receives support from Symvan’s advisor network.
 Symvan employs advisors to broaden its industry contacts and to provide sector expertise for investee companies.
-Recent hire, Paul Frampton, was the former CEO of Havas Media Group (UK Division) and will advise on media and HR technology.
+Currently, there are six advisors involved with the fund, with experience in media, big data, machine learning, and fintech.

 Symvan looks to invest in a company across its lifecycle.
 The capital needs of a business are considered from first investment through to exit – so as well as providing any initial SEIS funding, Symvan will consider the requirements for later-stage, follow-on funding, through the Symvan EIS fund.

 To date, Symvan has launched four SEIS funds.
 The SEIS funds act as incubators and are expected to provide the majority of the EIS deal flow.
-Symvan will provide follow-on funding to companies with competent management teams who have demonstrated their ability to scale the business.
+Symvan will provide follow-on funding to companies it believes have competent management teams who have demonstrated their ability to scale the business.
 However, other factors such as revenue generation, market competition and valuation can affect this decision.
 For deals sourced outside Symvan’s existing portfolio, the investment team will monitor the company for several months before investing.

 Typically, the investment team sees over 500 deals a year that are of interest.
-It expects that fewer than 1% of these will receive investment across both the EIS and SEIS funds.
+It expects fewer than 1% of these will receive investment across both the EIS and SEIS funds.

 The fund is sector agnostic.
 Prospective companies should ideally already be generating revenues, however, Symvan may consider those with revenues in sight e.g. a commercial contract.